PLST 230 Criminal Practice and Procedures

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 For anyone who desires to work in the paralegal field, knowledge of criminal law and procedure is vital.
-Whether the goal is to work for a prosecutor or a criminal defense firm, students must understand the principles of criminal law and procedure, including Constitutional guarantees.
-Likewise, students seeking to enter this field must gain the necessary skills required in a law office, including law office management, client interaction, and preparation of memos, briefs, and other documents.
+Whether the goal is to work for a prosecutor or a criminal defense firm, the student must understand the principles of criminal law and procedure, including Constitutional guarantees.
+Likewise, each student seeking to enter this field must gain the necessary skills required in a law office, including law office management, client interaction, and preparation of memos, briefs, and other documents.

 Textbook readings and lecture presentations.